ppalone/crypt/README.md

 SENDGRID_API - obtained from sendgrid
 SENDGRID_FROM - registered email at sendgrid
 DOMAIN_URL - your localhost port eg. http://localhost:8000
-GOOGLE_RECAPTCHA_SECRET= obtained from the Google recaptcha v2
+GOOGLE_RECAPTCHA_SECRET - obtained from the Google recaptcha v2
 ```

 Run the project